dchest/captcha/README.md

 Captchas are created by calling New, which returns the captcha id.
 Their representations, though, are created on-the-fly by calling WriteImage or WriteAudio functions.
-Created representations are not stored anywhere, so subsequent calls to these functions with the same id will write the same captcha solution, but with a different random representation.
+Created representations are not stored anywhere, but subsequent calls to these functions with the same id will write the same captcha solution.
 Reload function will create a new different solution for the provided captcha, allowing users to "reload" captcha if they can't solve the displayed one without reloading the whole page.
 Verify and VerifyString are used to verify that the given solution is the right one for the given captcha id.

 Server provides an http.Handler which can serve image and audio representations of captchas automatically from the URL.
 It can also be used